os-climate/sostrades-dev-tools/docs/source/developer_manual.md

 #### get_chart_filter_list

-This method is used to make the list of available filters.
 ```
 SoSWrapp.get_chart_filter_list()
 ```

-Return a list of `ChartFilter` instance base on the inherited class post processing filtering capabilities
+This method is used to make the list of available filters.
+It returns a list of `ChartFilter` instance base on the inherited class post processing filtering capabilities.

-Returns:
-`ChartFilter[]`

 Here is how `ChartFilter` is defined :

 ```
 classsostrades_core.tools.post_processing.charts.chart_filter.ChartFilter(name='', filter_values: list = [], selected_values: list = [], filter_key=None, multiple_selection=True)
 ```

-Class that define a chart filter
+Parameters:
 - name : string that contains filter name
 - filter_values : list of filter items that can be used to filter post processing element
 - selected_values : list of filter items currently selected for the given filter